 You shouldn’t feel sorry for me though, anything negative I experienced was well deserved.
 Between the ages of 10 to 12 is when my level of aggression began to reach its climax, not surprisingly the point at which I hit puberty.
 There was one kid in my class, skinny, dark curly hair, prominent nose, who I saw as an easy target, bizarrely enough this kid was also often my best friend when I wasn’t being an asshole.

 I frequently would trip this kid, push him, tackle him on the school bus, hit his head up against the window, sit on him, called him names based on his appearance.
-The worst of these nicknames was “Dirty Jew,” even though I didn’t know what it really meant at that age, he looked stereo-typically Jewish to me.
+The worst of these nicknames was “Dirty Jew,” and even though I had watched WWII films and read books about the Holocaust in school, I didn’t understand the gravity of those words at that age and to my immature 12-year-old mind he just looked stereo-typically Jewish.
 The other kids laughed when I would call him that, so I kept using it.
 Their laughter was a type of approval, they were being enablers and eventually they took to calling me “Little Adolf.”
-None of us as Catholic fifth or sixth graders understood the gravity or offensiveness of what was unfolding.
+None of us as Catholic students in fifth or sixth grade understood the gravity or offensiveness of what we were doing.

 While this kid I picked on was my primary target, he wouldn’t completely submit or go without trying to fight back.
 One day he tried to trip me on the playground, so I chased after him in anger.
 While he could easily run much farther than I could, I was faster and I caught up with him and tackled him.
 I pinned him down underneath me, I spat in his face, pulled up clumps of dirt and grass and shoved it in his face, calling him by the nickname I had given him.